magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 ## U2F (Yubikey and others)

-With the U2F device configured, the user attaches the device to their system when logging into the _Admin_.
-For more information, check your U2F vendor documentation, such as [YubiKey][1] by Yubico.
+Follow the instructions from the solution provider to configure your U2F device.
+For more information, see the vendor documentation, such as [YubiKey][1] by Yubico.

 1. Enter Magento _Admin_ account credentials and sign in to your account.